wgetDownload/WGet/README.md

 wget.exe -qO -

+sudo WGet

 tar zxvf wget-1.17.tar.gz

 cd wget-1.17

 ./config

  make

 su -c make install

-We now turn to how to use the tool, for example, we want to download Al-Ala .mp3 open the terminal from my father's place, and then we want to download
+We now turn to how to use the tool, for example, we want to download Al-Ala .EXE open the terminal from my father's place, and then we want to download

 wget http://www.upislam.com/image.php?di=JH8Y